AllenNeuralDynamics/aind-data-transfer/README.md

 dry_run: Default is false.
 If set to true, it will perform a dry-run of the upload portion and not actually upload anything.
 force_cloud_sync: Use with caution.
 If set to true, it will sync the local raw data to the cloud even if the cloud folder already exists.
 compress_raw_data: Override all compress_raw_data defaults and set them to True.
+skip_staging: For each modality, copy uncompressed data directly to s3.
 ```

 After creating the csv file, you can run through the jobs with